nomadscientist/galaxy-workshop/events/spanscriptomics/program-en.md

 ---

 Welcome to the GTÑ Experiment!
 What is the GTÑ and what is the experiment in this workshop?
-See our workshop description [here](https://nomadscientist.github.io/galaxy-workshop/events/spanscriptomics/)
+See our workshop description [here](https://nomadscientist.github.io/galaxy-workshop/events/spanscriptomics/) and our project information [here](todo).
+You've been allocated to the ENG team.
+These are all original, English bioinformatics resources.
+You can find the buttons to switch teams (if you want!) at the bottom of this page.
+Please make sure to note that you switched in the post-course survey!